Analyzing Privacy Leakage in Machine Learning via Multiple Hypothesis Testing: A Lesson From Fano: Advantage Bounds for DP Mechanisms

 \paragraph{Example.} We showcase the power of the Fano's inequality analysis in combination with \autoref{thm:renyi_bound} in the following example.
 Here, we consider $M$ training samples $\bz_1,\ldots,\bz_M$ with uniform sampling probability $\bp_m = 1/M$ for $m=1,\ldots,M$, hence $H(X) = \log M$.
 For a $(1,\epsilon)$-RDP learning algorithm $\mathcal{M}$, we can use \autoref{thm:renyi_bound} to upper bound $I(X;Y)$ and use Algorithm \ref{alg:advantage_bound} to compute $t^* = \mathbb{P}(E=1)$ and the advantage bound accordingly. \autoref{fig:advantage_vs_eps} shows the advantage bound as a function of $\epsilon$ for different values of $M$.
 As expected, all curves are monotonically increasing in $\epsilon$, \emph{i.e.}, more privacy leakage results in higher advantage for the adversary.

 More interestingly, for the same value of $\epsilon$, having a higher $M$ reduces advantage, which reflects the fact that there is more entropy in the private attribute and thus the adversary's success probability decreases with $M$.
-In fact, it is easy to show that for a given $c > 0$, the adversary's advantage at $\epsilon = c \log M$ is the same for all values of $M$, suggesting that the target privacy parameter $\epsilon$ should be $O(\log M)$ to target a specific level of privacy risk.
+In fact, it is easy to show that when $M$ is uniformly distributed, Fano's inequality simplifies to:

+Thus, for a given $c > 0$, the adversary's advantage at $\epsilon \approx c \log M$ is the same for all values of $M$, suggesting that $\epsilon$ should scale with $\log M$ to target a specific level of privacy risk.
 This theoretical analysis confirms the empirical observation that even a large $\epsilon$ confers non-trivial protection against data reconstruction attacks~\citep{carlini2019secret}.
 For instance, the membership inference advantage at $\epsilon=1$ is the same as the data reconstruction advantage at $\epsilon = \log M \approx 23$ when the private attribute is uniformly randomly sampled from a set of size $M=10^{10}$.